What's new in EdgeHTML 17

 EdgeHTML 17 now supports CSS transforms on SVG elements and presentation attributes.
 This allows SVG elements to be visually manipulated, including rotating, scaling, moving, skewing, or translating.

 Microsoft Edge now supports the Notification API which displays notifications from extensions.
-Extension developers can now create different types of notifications (basic, list, image etc.) which support full user interaction.
+Extension developers can now create different types of notifications (basic, list, image and so on) which support full user interaction.
 The notifications are also automatically logged into the Action Center.
 Visit the notifications sample on how to use this API in your extension.

 EdgeHTML 17 now also supports the